Virus Dynamics with Behavioral Responses: Risk Compensation

 \subsection{Increased Prevalence}

 The first consequence of high infection risk is that infection rates are decreasing in disease prevalence, holding the recovered population fixed.

 Let $(S^x(t),I^x(t),R^x(t)) = (S(t)-x,I(t)+x,R(t))$ and let $\iota^x(t)$ be the corresponding infection rate.
-We ask how the infection rate varies with $x$, which can be interpreted as capturing exogenous differences in the population disease state due to shocks such as travel or variation in initial conditions when the disease is discovered.
+The parameter $x$ can be interpreted as capturing exogenous differences in the population disease state due to shocks such as travel or variation in initial conditions when the disease is discovered.
+Our first result describes how increasing disease prevalence by increasing $x$ changes the infection rate.

-\begin{prop} Suppose there are more susceptible individuals than infected individuals ($I(t)< S(t)$) at time $t$.
-Then the infection rate is decreasing in the disease prevalence, i.e., if and only if there is high infection risk at time $t$. \end{prop}
+\begin{thm} Suppose there are more susceptible individuals than infected individuals ($I(t)< S(t)$) at time $t$.
+Then the infection rate is decreasing in the disease prevalence, i.e., if and only if the high infection risk condition holds at time $t$. \end{thm}

 During severe outbreaks, a larger number of individuals infected near the peak can lead to more social distancing.
-The proposition says that this could be large enough to decrease infection rate.
+The theorem says that this is large enough to decrease infection rate precisely when the high infection rate condition holds.

 The proof shows that Increasing the disease prevalence has two effects.
-First, the positive term corresponds to the direct effect of the change in the infection rate holding behavior fixed, which is positive whenever $I(t) < S(t)$.\footnote{When $I(t)> S(t)$, instead $\frac{\partial \iota^x(t)}{\partial x}(0)>0$ if and only if there is high infection risk at time $t$.} But second, the negative term corresponds to the effects of the change in behavior in response to the increased infection.
+First, the positive term corresponds to the direct effect of the change in the infection rate holding behavior fixed, which is positive whenever $I(t) < S(t)$.\footnote{When $I(t)> S(t)$, instead $\left. \frac{\partial \iota^x(t)}{\partial x}\right|_{x=0}>0$ if and only if there is high infection risk at time $t$.} But second, the negative term corresponds to the effects of the change in behavior in response to the increased infection.
 A higher prevalence leads to a lower level of activity $q(t)$ (when $I(t) < S(t)$), which lowers the infection rate.
 Condition~(\ref{eq:hir}) determines whether the behavioral effect is larger than the direct effect.
 By contrast, the standard SIR model only captures the direct effect.

 A similar effect occurs in the steady state model of \cite{quercioli2006contagious}, where individuals meet at an exogenous rate but can take protective actions.
 In a model where disease prevalence changes over time, we find this comparative static coincides with other risk compensation effects: we next show the high infection risk condition also determines whether behavioral responses outweigh the direct effects of several policy changes.